abadhikari/personal-website/README.md

 # React TypeScript Frontend for [abhinnaadhikari.com](https://abhinnaadhikari.com)

 ## Description
 This repository contains the React TypeScript frontend for [abhinnaadhikari.com](https://abhinnaadhikari.com).
-The project is hosted on Vercel, providing a modern and fast deployment pipeline.
+The project is hosted on Vercel.

 ## 🛠️ Getting Started